Negotiators from some 190 countries reached a shaky agreement on a key aspect of the Warsaw climate change talks.

 This will be a critical discussion over the next two years, particularly since the Chinese have previously indicated some flexibility on the nature of their contribution, whilst the United States will not wish to be seen to take on any commitment which is different in legal form from that of its major economic competitor.

 Matthias Groote, European Parliament delegation chair to the COP said he regretted the “rather watered down wording and deadlines”, adding that “we need clear and urgent commitments.
 Much is left to the next Cop meeting next year.”

 Mixed bag for poor countries

 Set against a backdrop of the super-typhoon Haiyan, and emotional appeals from the Philippines’ climate negotiator Yeb Sano, two key issues at stake for poor countries – climate finance and ‘loss and damage’associated with climate change – were even more poignant.

 Although developed countries will not compromise on any mention of compensation for historical pollution in relation to future discussion on loss and damage, a consensus was delivered on a new loss and damage mechanism.
 It could help to co-ordinate aid and conduct research into the effects of climate change.

 On climate finance, pledges towards additional work on forests and adaptation projects were made by a number of countries, including the UK, and the level of finance in the Adaptation Fund reached $100m.

 But progress towards delivering the $100bn a year by 2020 promised at Copenhagen remained slow.
 Vulnerable countries and development groups are now hoping that a commitment towards the rapid capitalization of the Green Climate Fund will ensure significant scaling up from current levels during 2014.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.